zTnR/mpv-osc-tog4in1/README.md

 ```
 #remove borders to have access to the top right icons, switching UI using the maximize window one
 border=no
-#for onTopWhilePlaying = true working at launch
-ontop=yes
 ```

 Compatible with [thumbfast](https://github.com/po5/thumbfast)